 Why make a self-referral?

-If you are concerned that work is affecting your health or that a health problem is affecting your ability to do your job, you can arrange a referral for occupational health advice.
-We are able to offer you work place advice and sign post you to the appropriate organization(s) for additional support, where necessary.
+If you are concerned that work is affecting your health or that a health problem is affecting your ability to do your job, you can arrange for a referral to Occupational Health for advice and guidance.
+We are able to offer you workplace advice and signpost you to the appropriate organisations for additional support where necessary.
 The appointment will not generate a report to your manager.

 How do I make a self-referral?

 Self-referrals can be made by completing the Self-Referral Form and sending this to firstname.lastname@example.org.

 An outline of the process is detailed below:

 - The Self-Referral Form is sent to email@example.com

 - The Self-Referral Form is triaged by Occupational Health

 - An appointment is offered to the employee within 5 days of receipt of the Self-Referral Form by Occupational Health